-RSA CONFERENCE 2014 – San Francisco, Calif. – RSA Security executive chairman Art Coviello in his keynote address here today addressed publicly for the first time the security company’s relationship with the National Security Agency (NSA), which he said mainly has entailed working with NSA’s Information Assurance Directorate (IAD), the cyber defense arm of the agency.
+RSA CONFERENCE 2014 — San Francisco — RSA Security executive chairman Art Coviello in his keynote address here today addressed publicly for the first time the security company’s relationship with the National Security Agency (NSA), which he said mainly has entailed working with NSA’s Information Assurance Directorate (IAD), the cyberdefense arm of the agency.

 Coviello stopped short of specifically addressing details of the December Reuters report that the NSA in 2006 had paid RSA $10 million in a secret contract to use the Dual EC DRBG random-number generator algorithm in its Bsafe software in order to facilitate the NSA’s spying programs.
 The encryption algorithm reportedly was one that the NSA was able to crack.

-RSA in a December 22 blog post in response to allegations of an NSA secret contract dismissed reports that it had a secret pact with the NSA, stating that “we have never entered into any contract or engaged in any project with the intention of weakening RSA’s products, or introducing potential ‘backdoors’ into our products for anyone’s use.”
+In a Dec.
+22 blog post responsing to allegations of an NSA secret contract, RSA dismissed reports that it had a secret pact with the NSA, stating that “we have never entered into any contract or engaged in any project with the intention of weakening RSA’s products, or introducing potential ‘backdoors’ into our products for anyone’s use.”

 Coviello in his keynote today said RSA supports NIST’s new proposal for creating encryption standards, as well as the recommendation by the President’s Review Group on Intelligence and Communications Technologies that calls for spinning off the NSA’s IAD.
 The goal of removing IAD from the spy agency is to narrow the NSA’s role as a foreign intelligence agency.